-- Carnivorous plants, mangrove trees, and giant Victoria lily pads in the bog environment of the southernmost pool.
+- Carnivorous plants, mangrove trees, large Moco moco (Montrichardia arborescens) plants, and potted water lilies in the bog environment at the south end of the shallow pool.

 - Colorful orchids blooming throughout the house.
-Most are epiphytic species—plants that use other plants for support and get moisture and nutrients from the air.
+Most are epiphytes—plants that use other plants for support and get moisture and nutrients from the air.
 Some hang from wooden pots or racks.
 Others are growing on tree trunks as they would in their native habitat.

 - More orchids in the display cases.
-There are hundreds of orchids in the Garden’s collection, and the most spectacular are placed on view here when they bloom.
+There are thousands of orchids in the Garden’s collection, and the most spectacular are placed on view here when they bloom.